basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 Instructions on this can be found in the section [[below|Conflict Resolution#Siblings]].

-But even when you use vector clocks or dotted version vectors, Riak cannot always decide which value is most causally recent, especially in cases involving concurrent updates.
+But even when you use context objects, Riak cannot always decide which value is most causally recent, especially in cases involving concurrent updates.
 So how does Riak behave when vector clocks or dotted version vectors can't decide on a value?
 That is your choice.
 A full listing of available options can be found in the [[section below|Conflict Resolution#Client-and-Server-side-Conflict-Resolution]].
 For now, though, please bear in mind that we strongly recommend one of the following two options: